1-AlenToma/react-native-ts-sqlite-orm/documentations/Select_and_Save.md

 ```

 For selecting the data you have more then one method to do that.
-You can use the normal way for which `expo.sqlite`
+You can use the normal way for which `sqlite`
 `find` will return a simple json array.
 ```ts
   var items=  (await dbContext.database.find("Select * from Parents where (name in (?,?))
 OR (email like %?%)", ["name", "testName","test@" ])) as Parent[];